 About 30 years ago, eight dead eagles were found in Maryland.
 They were believed to have been poisoned.

-The working theory this time is again poisoning.
-The birds could have died from a chemical sprayed on a field or could have eaten rodents that had eaten pesticides.
-If poison is the cause, it could be benign or it could be purposeful and malicious, Thomson said.
-Investigators went back out and walked the field inch by inch to make sure there were no other dead eagles or any other dead species and they found nothing.
+The working theory this time was again poisoning.
+Investigators thought the birds could have died from a chemical sprayed on a field or could have eaten rodents that had eaten pesticides.
+They went back out and walked the field inch by inch to make sure there were no other dead eagles or any other dead species and they found nothing.

-Investigators are also looking into a possible natural cause for the extraordinary number of deaths.
-They're asking residents if they saw or heard anything unusual.
+Investigators also looked into a possible natural cause for the extraordinary number of deaths.
+They asking residents if they saw or heard anything unusual.

 Bald eagles are no longer an endangered species but they are still federally protected, according to the U.S. Fish & Wildlife Service.
 Maximum fines for harming a bald eagle are $100,000 and up to one year in prison.